Endowment FAQ

 students walking up the front steps of the Stratfor Campus

 Financial endowments are donated funds which are invested to create an enduring source of revenue, year after year.
 A sizeable endowment creates sustainability and affords the institution the opportunity to plan strategically for the long term.
-The principal of the gift is invested and a portion of the investment income is used annually to fund specific initiatives.
-Some of these include: scholarships, awards and bursaries, faculty chairs, and research.
+The principal of the gift is invested and a portion of the investment income is used annually to fund specific initiatives such as scholarships, awards and bursaries, faculty chairs and research.

 How does Waterloo's endowment strengthen the University?